With help from this post, you could start earning money from your photography today if everything goes to plan.

-This is a very specific type of photography, that’s listed here for a reason: it’s easy to get into.
+This is a very specific type of photography, and I’ve listed it here for a reason: it’s easy to get into.

-If you ever go to a nightclub, and I mean a proper, local club, not some bland chain where they charge you an arm and a leg to get in, there will be well established promoters.
+If you ever go to a nightclub, and I mean a proper, local club, not some bland chain where they charge you an arm and a leg to get in, you’ll see that they have well established promoters.

 These promoters all want photos from their club nights; you can be the one to provide this.

 It’s worth the promoter paying for a photographer to come along and take photos because these photos end up on Facebook and are used to promote the club night.